06.02.2026

-Cloud servers are often collected in common logical infrastructure for interaction: application servers can be assembled into a cluster, DB servers handles read\writes requests from another servers, backup software connects to target nodes, VPN servers processing clients’ traffic etc.
+Cloud servers are often combined into a shared logical infrastructure to interact with each other: application servers can be assembled into a cluster, database servers handle read and write requests from other servers, backup software connects to target nodes, VPN servers process client traffic, and so on.

 Cloud server is accessible after installation via public IP address – this is obviously convenient for administration.
-Meanwhile, network channel has limitation which can be as obstacle for transferring big amount of data between servers.
+However, public network bandwidth is often limited, which can become an obstacle when transferring large volumes of data between servers.

 New network interface is created once a server is connected to a local network.
 It is even possible to create server without public IP and connect it directly to a local network – in this case server will not be accessible from outside.